WHAT IS A BICYCLE TUBE MADE OF?

 A bicycle tube is predominantly made of Butyl rubber.
-Butyl is a very elastic and airtight synthetic rubber, but as with the tire, other fillers are necessary to make up the rubber compound.
+Butyl rubber.
+Butyl is a very elastic and airtight synthetic rubber.
+But as with the tire, other fillers are necessary to make up the rubber compound.
 The quality of a tube can vary significantly depending on the rubber compound.
-For instance SCHWALBE tubes have very good air retention and are very elastic.
+For instance Schwalbe tubes have extremely high air retention and elasticity.
 This high elasticity allows a wide range of different tire sizes to be covered.

 There is a difference between heat molded and autoclave tubes.
-Vulcanizing in a mould improves the uniformity of wall thickness, thus reducing weight and improving air retention.
-This is why the inferior yet more easily produced autoclave tubes have become increasingly less popular in recent years.
-SCHWALBE tubes have always been made using the heat molded process.
+Vulcanizing in a mold improves the uniformity of wall thickness, thus reducing weight and improving air retention.
+For this reason the autoclave tubes which can be produced easier have become less common over the past years.
+Schwalbe tubes have always been made using the heat molding process.